florianheinemann/www-passwordless-net/resources/content/deepdive.md

 ```

 ### Several delivery strategies
-In case you want to use several ways to send out tokens you have to add several delivery strategies as shown below:
+In case you want to use several ways to send out tokens you have to add several delivery strategies to Passwordless as shown below:
 ```javascript
 passwordless.addDelivery('email',
 	function(tokenToSend, uidToSend, recipient, callback) {